z8z0028z4/AI_research_agent/README.md

 ## 🎯 Usage Guide

-### 📋 **Proposal Generator** (Main Feature)
+### 📋 **Proposal Generator** (Main Feature - React Version)

 The Proposal Generator is the primary feature of this release.
 Here's how to use it:

 1. **Enter Research Goal**: Describe your research objective in the text area
-2. **Generate Proposal**: Click "Generate proposal" to create an AI-powered research proposal
+2. **Generate Proposal**: Click "✍️ Generate proposal" to create an AI-powered research proposal
 3. **Review Results**: The system will display:
-   - Complete research proposal
+   - Complete research proposal (with smart text cleaning)
-   - Chemical information table with safety data
+   - Chemical information table with safety data and icons
    - Citations from knowledge base
 4. **Refine Proposal**:
-   - Provide feedback and click "Generate New Idea" to revise
+   - Provide feedback and click "💡 Generate New Idea" to revise
-   - Click "Accept & Generate Experiment Detail" to expand into detailed experimental plans
+   - Click "✅ Accept & Generate Experiment Detail" to expand into detailed experimental plans
-5. **Export Document**: Download the complete proposal as a Word document
+5. **Export Document**: Click "📥 Download DOCX" to download the complete proposal as a Word document

-**Features:**
+**Enhanced Features:**
+- Modern React UI with responsive design
 - Automatic chemical safety data retrieval from PubChem
 - Interactive proposal refinement based on user feedback
 - Detailed experimental plan generation
 - Professional document export with chemical tables and safety icons
+- Smart text cleaning (removes markdown formatting)

-### 📥 **Document Embedding**
+### 📥 **Document Embedding** (Coming Soon)

 Upload and process research documents to build your knowledge base: